-When either of these circumstances apply the fee can be remised only if imposing the fee would cause great hardship for the patient.
-You satisfy the great hardship requirement of the Regulation if your adjusted net income is less than $42,000.
+- To impose this fee on the person, after that time period, would create a great hardship for that person.
+You satisfy the great hardship requirement of the Regulation if your adjusted family net income is less than $42,000.

 Please note: BCEHS can only consider claims for financial hardship from Canadian residents.
 New immigrants and visitors are not eligible to claim financial hardship.
-New immigrants sign a declaration saying they or a sponsor will cover any medical costs, and visitors are expected to buy medical travel insurance before arriving in British Columbia.
+New immigrants sign a declaration saying they or a sponsor will cover any medical costs, and visitors are expected to have extended medical and/or travel insurance before arriving in British Columbia.

 If you have reviewed the financial hardship appeal information and wish to apply, please provide the following:

 - A copy of the applicant’s (and spouse’s, if applicable) most recent Canada Revenue Agency Notice of Assessment

 - Other documents that you feel may support your claim of financial hardship